olliahonen/should-i-use-semicolons-ts/README.md

 This repository provides some examples of how things could go wrong, in TypeScript.

+While writing the code, I noticed that the imperative programming style seems to be more prone to suffer from the omitted semicolon, compared to the functional style.
+You may be more likely to begin a statement with a `(` or a `[` if it's a side-effect inducing one rather than purely functional.

 ## How to run

 * Install Node.js